galvanic/MapGift/README.md

 Future improvements
 -------------------
-- make an admin page to delete maps
-	- or learn how to do it so that it sends right away (eg. deleting on pocket)
 - preview of map tile style on mouseover of 'design' form options
 - change javascript map provider
 - refactor `mapgift.py` module